Your journey as a medical assistance dog trainer starts here

 All our classes are done live through Zoom.
 Nothing is pre-recorded.
 This is a hands-on, practical course.
-You will learn how to select and train a dog from A-Z. You must be able to dedicate at least 3 hours a week to the practical assignments between classes.
-Access to a dog that you can train as you progress through the classes will be required.
+You will learn how to select and learn to train service dogs from A-Z. You must be able to dedicate at least 3 hours a week to the practical assignments between classes.
+Access to a dog that you can train as you progress through the dog training class curriculum will be required.

 OUR COURSE DESCRIPTION

 Finding service dog candidates – The selection process